grommet/grommet/src/js/components/Text/README.md

 **margin**

 The amount of margin around the component.
-An object can
+For margin to be
-    be specified to distinguish horizontal margin, vertical margin, and margin on a particular side.
+      applied, Text needs to be wrapped in a containing Box.
+An object can be specified to distinguish horizontal margin, vertical margin, and margin on a particular side.

 ```
 none